 Never grab them by the tail since they will drop it.
 It will grow back, but this is still something you should avoid.

 This section goes over a few common questions you may have about the rhacodactylus auriculatus.

 Please ask in the comment section below if you do not see your question here.

 Gargoyle geckos in captivity eat insects and a prepared crested gecko diet.
 This makes feeding them very easy, even for beginners.

 All you need to do to feed your gecko is mix the gecko diet powder to the consistency of ketchup or a smoothie and offer it to your pet as gargoyle gecko food.

-Gargoyle geckos are typically called nocturnal, but they are actually crepuscular.
-This means they start to become active at dusk and will typically stay active during the night.
+Gargoyle geckos are typically called nocturnal, but they are crepuscular.
+This means they become active at dusk and typically stay active during the night.